 ) PRIMARY INDEX (ID);

-Without a secondary index, all data blocks must be copied from the disk to the FSG cache, even if we are only interested in the column “ID” content.
-As we are assuming that all rows contain lengthy textual information in column Desc this will cause a lot of IOs:
+The absence of a secondary index requires copying all data blocks from the disk to the FSG cache, regardless of our interest in only the “ID” column content.
+Given that all rows contain extensive textual information in the “Desc” column, this results in a substantial amount of IOs.

 SELECT ID FROM Varchar_Table WHERE COl1 = 'X' ;